-An offeror's failure to meet these minimum prior experience requirements will cause their proposal to be considered non-responsive and their proposal will be rejected.
+An offeror's failure to meet these minimum prior experience requirements will cause their proposal to be considered non-responsive and rejected.

-SEC.
+Sec.
 1.05 REQUIRED REVIEW

 Offerors should carefully review this solicitation for defects and questionable or objectionable material.
-Comments concerning defects and objectionable material must be made in writing and received by the procurement officer at least ten days before the deadline for receipt of proposals.
+Comments concerning defects and questionable or objectionable material should be made in writing and received by the procurement officer at least ten days before the deadline for receipt of proposals.
 This will allow time for the issuance of any necessary amendments.
-It will also help prevent the opening of a defective solicitation and exposure of offeror's proposals upon which award could not be made.
-Protests based on any omission or error, or on the content of the solicitation, will be disallowed if these faults have not been brought to the attention of the procurement officer, in writing, at least ten days before the deadline for receipt of proposals.
+It will also help prevent the opening of a defective proposal and exposure of offeror's proposals upon which award could not be made.